 - Move the money to a new employer’s plan

 - Move the money to a self-directed retirement account (known as a rollover IRA)

 Before deciding, here are a few things to consider with each option.

 Leave the Money in Your Former Employer’s 401(k)

-Leave a 401(k) plan behind at each and, come retirement, you will have to sort through a trail of plans to figure out what you have.
-In the meantime, you risk overpaying for too many unnecessary investments.
+If you leave a 401(k) plan behind at each job, you will have to sort through a trail of plans to figure out what you have at retirement.
+Additionally, you risk overpaying for too many unnecessary investments.

 To be sure, if you have been through a layoff and are not sure of your next move, keeping your 401(k) funds with a former employer may make sense in the short-term.

 Move the Money to a New Employer’s 401(k)